mrkkrp/modalka/README.md

 #### Evil

-[`evil`](https://gitorious.org/evil) is popular because Vi (and Vim) are popular.
+[Evil](https://gitorious.org/evil) is popular because Vi (and Vim) are popular.
 In fact, Vi (and Vim) are more popular than Emacs itself.
-Emulation of Vi-style modal editing for Emacs is provided by several various modes, but most advanced one is `evil`.
+Emulation of Vi-style modal editing for Emacs is provided by several various modes, but most advanced one is Evil.

 What's wrong with it?
 Well, you see, Emacs is very flexible and can be Vim, of course, with sufficient effort, but Emacs is not Vim.
 Emacs has different traditional keybindings and other parts of Emacs ecosystem follow these conventions (mostly).
-Then if you are using `evil` to edit text you will need to either accept that you edit text with different set of key bindings than key bindings used everywhere else or try to “convert” Emacs further.
+Then if you are using `evil-mode` to edit text you will need to either accept that you edit text with different set of key bindings than key bindings used everywhere else or try to “convert” Emacs further.

 To convert Emacs further you will need sort of bridge package for every more-or-less complex thing: `evil-org`, `evil-smartparens`, et cetera.

+Evil by itself is fairly complex and hooks deep into Emacs internals and can cause incompatibilities with other packages.
+It also makes it harder (or at least *intricate*) to hack.

-Modalka helps you use Emacs how it is supposed to be used, but adds modal interface when you need to edit text, that looks like a more natural solution.
+Modalka feels vanilla, it lets you use Emacs how it is supposed to be used, but adds modal interface when you need to edit text, that looks like a more natural solution.

 #### Control Mode